This is my first writing workshop. What can I expect?

 All types.
 There are no rules about what type of writing you do, which is part of what makes this approach so freeing.
 Some writers avoid workshops because they feel they don’t “sound like a poet” or don't write “edgy” enough or prefer fantasy to traditional literary genres.
 In our workshops, we focus on getting words on the page.
 It’s too soon to judge what they might become!
 The surprise and diversity of what comes out in the workshop is part of what makes this method fun.

 No -- all the magic happens when we gather as writing companions.
 I'm happy to point you to more resources or prompts if you want to keep the writing going between sessions, but it's not a requirement.
+(Revision circles do include sharing of writing before we come together, and those are designed for returning writers.)

 What is the refund policy?